Udaykir02/GDP_Group-3/UseCase Iteration 2.md

 **Results:** Users have control over their account settings and can easily manage their profile information and track their order history.

+### Use Case 8: Wishlist

+**Objective:** Give consumers the ability to compile and maintain a wish list of goods they're considering.

+**Interactions:**
+1. Users can customize their wishlist by adding and removing products, resulting in a unique assortment of the things they want.
+2. It is easy to transfer wishlist items to the shopping cart for payment.
+3. When products on their wishlist go on sale or are restocked, users are notified.

+**Results:** Customers' shopping experience is improved by the opportunity to create a wishlist of items they want and get updates about it.